-- \\\\6.3\.4.4.
-For each of 6.3\.4.1, 6.3\.4.2 and 6.3\.4.3 above, the investigation may include interviews with the complainant, respondent, and witnesses or reference people requested by the complainant or the respondent.
+6.3.4.4.
+For each of 6.3.4.1, 6.3.4.2 and 6.3.4.3 above, the investigation may include interviews with the complainant, respondent, and witnesses or reference people requested by the complainant or the respondent.
 The investigators reserve the right to determine whom to interview and will conduct each interview in a separate, private session.

-For any such interview and all other proceedings, the complainant and respondent may each be accompanied by an advisora support person of their choice (see footnote 1022 above), who must be a current full-time employee or student of the University, except in cases involving an allegation of sexual misconduct, where the choice of advisor is not limited to a current employee or student. - 6.3.4.5.
+For any such interview and all other proceedings, the complainant and respondent may each be accompanied by a support person of their choice (see footnote 22 above), who must be a current full-time employee or student of the University.

+6.3.4.5.
 The investigators will forward a detailed written report to the Provost (for Section 6.3.4.1), the President (for Section 6.3.4.2) or the Board of Trustees (for Section 6.3.4.3) within ten (10) calendar days of the conclusion of the investigation.
-The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, interimsupportive measures, or remedies as appropriate.
+The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, supportive measures, or remedies as appropriate.
 Within ten (10) calendar days of receiving the report, the Provost, President or Board of Trustees, as applicable, will determine the appropriate actions to be taken and communicate these directly to the respondent and the complainant, in writing, together with a copy of the detailed written report.
-In no case shall any permanent disciplinary action be taken until an appeal (see Section 86.3.7 below), if any, is complete.
-However, the Provost, President or Board of Trustees, as applicable, may, at his, her or their discretion, impose at any point in the proceedings temporary work restrictions or other measures designed to separate the respondent and the complainant. - \\\\6.53.4.
+In no case shall any permanent disciplinary action be taken until an appeal (see Section 6.3.7 below), if any, is complete.
+However, the Provost, President or Board of Trustees, as applicable, may, at their discretion, impose at any point in the proceedings temporary work restrictions or other measures designed to separate the respondent and the complainant.

+6.3.4.
 Past Relationship.
-A complainant's past sexual history generally may not be referenced throughout the process described herein, except that either party (complainant or respondent) may reference a prior sexual relationship between the complainant and the respondent. - \\\\6.63.5.
+A complainant's past sexual history generally may not be referenced throughout the process described herein, except that either party (complainant or respondent) may reference a prior sexual relationship between the complainant and the respondent.

+6.3.5.
 Equal Treatment.
 Complainant and respondent will receive equal treatment in the investigation and resolution of complaints.
-Both complainant and respondent will receive timely notices and equal access to relevant information, and will have an equal opportunity to participate in the process described hereinin this Section.
+Both complainant and respondent will receive timely notices and equal access to relevant information, and will have an equal opportunity to participate in the process described in this Section.